Best Grass For Goats (Beginner guide)

 Protein

 Smart Napier has around 18 to 20% protein.
-Which will contribute to enhancing overall health benefits.
+Which will contribute to enhancing overall growth.

 Fiber content